 Does COVID-19 vaccination work effectively in people with impaired immunity?

 Yes, COVID-19 vaccination works effectively in people with impaired immunity.
-However, in some people with severely impaired immunity, vaccination is sometimes less effective or does not last as long.
+However, in people with impaired immunity, vaccination is less effective or does not last as long.
 They may need additional COVID-19 vaccinations to be sufficiently protected against serious illness caused by the coronavirus SARS-CoV-2.
 The treating physician can refer people for an extra COVID-19 vaccination.

 Is it possible for vaccination to exhaust the immune system if someone has impaired immunity?